Report Card: Draw in California

 AD

 Gresselmania took over California as the recently committed American stunned with a free kick that led to Blackmon’s header.
 Gressel added more to the attack and showed how much of a threat he could be with his passing and dribbling.
-It’s been his strongest game within this new position, and having him as designated free kick taker could pay dividends as the season goes on- now to make sure he stays in Vancouver.
+Having him as designated free kick taker could pay dividends as the season goes on.

 Ryan Gauld: 7.0

-Starting off slow, Gauld is finally catching up to performances worthy of the price tag the ‘Caps paid for him this season.
-In a traditional good Gauld performance, he cut through defense through his passing and pushed the play up as much as he could.
-A shame that there wasn’t much more up to to convert the chances he was setting up but more on that later.
+In a traditional good Gauld performance, he cut through defense with his passing and pushed the play as much as he could.
+It’s a shame that there weren’t better options on the end of his chances, especially in the first half.

 Cristian Dajome: 6.0

-Dajome, much like Gauld is speeding up his performances to the levels that were expected prior to last season.
-Looking like he was one of the first names out the door, Dajome is working back up to being someone the Whitecaps can rely on.
-Maybe this has to do with finally playing him in an attacking role instead of in defense as was the major trend last season.
-His positives in his play do make for a better attacker than defender and today he showed just that.
-Sartini needs to find a formation in order to make the most of the Colombian, and taking him off two thirds into the game just doesn’t allow Dajome the leg room to properly get stuck into the
+Dajome has been notably improved from last season.
+Presumably, this has to do with him finally playing in an attacking role.
+The positives in his play do make for a better attacker than defender and today he showed just that.
+Overall though, for Dajo to be at his best, Sartini would need to find a formation that makes the most of the Colombian, and this formation clearly doesn’t do that.

 Brian White: 6.5

 It looks like all White needed was confidence.
-Nothing has really changed in his style of play greatly over the offseason, but after scoring in the CCL, you see a fire in the American strikers’ play.
-He still unfortunately sometimes is missing just that extra 5% to take him to the next level, especially on crosses.
-Still, it’s good to see him become more ambitious, attempting a bicycle kick at one point.
-Hopefully he can stay on this trajectory and we can see him hit 10-12 goals this season.
+Nothing really changed in his style of play, but after scoring in the CCL, you can see a fire in the American’s play which I think is encouraging.
+Unfortunately though, the extra 5% he needs to take him to the next level is still missing at times.
+Hopefully, he can stay on this upward trajectory and we can see him hit 10-12 goals this season.

 Sergio Cordova: 5.5

-Cavallini may have had his fair share of frustrations and odd (Violent) tendencies but at the very least he put the ball in the back of the net to justify his DP tag.
+Cavallini may have had his fair share of frustrations and violent tendencies but at the very least he put the ball in the back of the net to justify his DP tag.
 Cordova on the other hand is a DP on a trajectory to be less impactful than the polarizing Canadian was even on his worst days.
-It’s unfortunate that he’s picked up an injury before contributing to the Whitecaps as now even more pressure to perform will be put on him once he returns.
-Again, on the field he was slow and less than agile.
-His size makes him look clumsy on the ball and what he does with it doesn’t do much to help shy away from that.
-I am not impressed with this signing, as the way he was brought in left a sour taste in my mouth, and the resurgence of White and now Becher, it looks like it was money spent just to be spent for the Venezuelan forward.
+It’s unfortunate that he’s picked up an injury before contributing to the Whitecaps as now there will be even more pressure to perform once he returns.
+His size makes him look clumsy on the ball and his control does not help the issue.
+I am not impressed with this signing so far.

 AD